alvinj/SimpleTest/README.md

     - Now using `True`, `False`, `Equals`, and `Todo` for the test names
     - I like these names better than the alternatives I tried (`_true`, `true_?`, `isTrue`, etc.)

+## TODO

+- refactor the code more
+    - can probably use varargs for the “description” parameters